Standardized Test Requirements

 All incoming graduate students must demonstrate satisfactory English writing ability, or successfully complete appropriate training in writing.
 This requirement reflects the faculty's conviction that writing is an essential skill for an engineer with an advanced degree.

-All incoming graduate students, native as well as foreign, must take the Institute writing ability test, which is administered in September.
+All incoming graduate students, native as well as foreign, must take the Institute writing ability test, which is administered online over the Summer before matriculaton, or before the start of the Fall semester, usually in September.
 Depending on the results, a student will either (a) pass the writing ability requirement; (b) be required to take a short, but intensive, seminar-workshop in expository writing during the Independent Activities Period in January.

 Note that all graduate students for whom English has not been the language of instruction in both elementary and secondary school are also required by MIT to take an English Evaluation Test.
 This test is separate from the departmental writing ability test.